drashland/drash/tengine/jae/extending_a_template.md

     </html>
     ```

 2. Create your extended template.
 The contents of this file will replace the `<% yield %>` variable.
-The `index.html` file must be relative to the `views_path` server config.
+The `index.html` file must be relative to the `views_path` config.

     Filename: `/path/to/your/project/views/user.html`